 The School of Physics offers four Moderatorship (honours degree) courses in which Physics is a main component.
-In addition, students in Junior Fresh (first year) reading TR060 Biological & Biomedical Sciences, TR061 Chemical Sciences or TR062 Geography & Geoscience may choose to take the Physics modules offered for their course of study.
+In addition, students in Junior Fresh (first year) reading TR060 Biological & Biomedical Sciences, TR061 Chemical Sciences or TR062 Geography & Geoscience may choose to take the Physics modules offered for their course of study as do Engineering students.